 Dr. Solheim is co-founder of a humanitarian organization called PROJECT HELPING HANDS and for the past two decades has been sending medical teams around the world, offering medical teaching and clinical care in developing countries.

 Michael is a 3rd generation Automobile Dealer in Columbia, SC representing multiple brands including Chevrolet, Buick, GMC Truck and Mitsubishi.
 He has served on numerous boards and business associations including the University of SC Dept. of Retailing, Palmetto Baptist Health Systems, Midlands Technical College and the General Motors Arbitration team.
 Michael joined Gold Star Teens in 2014 and is the host for the annual Fall Whitetail Deer Hunt.
-He is an avid outdoorsman that enjoys hunting, offshore fishing, scuba, hiking etc. Michael and his girlfriend enjoy travel and often vacation with their 6 grown kids.
+He is an avid outdoorsman that enjoys hunting, offshore fishing, scuba, hiking etc. Michael enjoys to travel and often vacations with his 3 grown children.
 As a civilian, Michael has always had the utmost respect and admiration for the military and all military families.